dymmond/lilya/docs/en/docs/threadpool.md

 Lilya is built on top of an asynchronous event loop (via ASGI).
-If you write an endpoint or background task as a regular synchronous function (using `def`), and it does any blocking work (CPU‑bound computations, I/O that doesn’t release the loop, etc.), it would freeze the entire server until it finishes.
+If you write an endpoint or background task as a regular synchronous function (using `def`), and it does any blocking work (CPU‑bound computations, I/O that doesn't release the loop, etc.), it would freeze the entire server until it finishes.

 To prevent this, Lilya transparently offloads your blocking code into worker threads so your main event loop stays free to handle other requests!

-Under the hood, Lilya delegates all synchronous calls to AnyIO’s thread‑pool runner:
+Under the hood, Lilya delegates all synchronous calls to AnyIO's thread‑pool runner:

 ```python
 anyio.to_thread.run_sync(your_sync_function, *args, **kwargs)